 Note: Commission staff members you help you prepare an application for review or application for examination of a disagreement.

 If the Commission finds that the person asking to see the medical records and the institution or clinic cannot reach an agreement, then it examines the request for access.
 The people involved have a chance to explain their arguments to the Commission.
 The Commission makes a written decision explaining its reasons and sends a copy to the people involved.

 - If the Commission allows the request for access, it forwards its decision to the doctor treating the patient.
-The doctor has 30 days to do what the Commission orders, either by giving access to the medical records or correcting information in the file.

 - If the Commission refuses the request, it notifies the doctor in writing not to let the patient see the file.

 In some cases, the Commission’s decision can be challenged before the Court of Quebec.
 The appeal must be filed within 30 days of the refusal of the request for access.

 Other Ways to Challenge Refusal by a Public Health Institution